 Believe it or no, for small carving jobs, rocking the cut around a curve, short chunks, the coping saw is the best, economical and quiet tool.
 It’s blades are reversible, end-to-end and cuts with the push or pull stroke.
 You can buy the blade with any numbers of teeth per inch, then feed the blade through a small hole and reassemble the saw for blind cutouts.
 They are cheap enough to buy several and hang them on a nail where you like to carve.

 The Dremel takes less or equal 1/8” diameter bits.
-GreatNeck and Kutzal tools also come in ¼” and that is too large to fit into your machine.
+GreatNeck and Kutzal tools and other also come in ¼” and that is too large to fit into your machine.

 We don’t putting Dremel machines down here.
 They run a lot faster speeds than, for example, the Foredom shaft tools.
 And so a 1/8” Kutzal tool going 30,000 rpms works a lot more aggressive than the same one going 18,000.
 Most of those little machines are the perfect size for carving wood.